ibm-cloud-docs/assistant/dialog-actions.md

 ```
 {: codeblock}

-Normally, the service only returns to the client from a POST /message request when new user input is required, such as after executing a parent and before executing one of its child nodes.
-However, if you add a client action to a node, then after evaluation, the service always returns to the client so that the result of the action call can be returned.
-To prevent waiting for user input when it should not, such as for a node that is configured to jump directly to a child node, the service adds the following value to the message context:
+Normally, your assistant only returns to the client from a POST /message request when new user input is required, such as after executing a parent and before executing one of its child nodes.
+However, if you add a client action to a node, then after evaluation, your assistant always returns to the client so that the result of the action call can be returned.
+To prevent waiting for user input when it should not, such as for a node that is configured to jump directly to a child node, your assistant adds the following value to the message context:

 ```json
   {